 Interchange: (the bench), the substitution (or rotation) of players during a game.
 Players entering or leaving the field of play must do so at a designated interchange area which is monitored by stewards.
-Besides the "starting 18" players for any given match, the coaching staff will also nominate four interchange players who can be rotated at any time, as well as one substitute who can come on to replace one of the starting players.
+Besides the "starting 18" players for any given match, the coaching staff will also nominate four interchange players who can be rotated at any time.

 Knock-on: hitting the ball without actually having possession, can be done with the ball in the air or on the ground.